June Dairy Month

 There is no moo-staking the facts about dairy:

-- Dairy’s unique combination of nutrients plays key roles in preventing heart disease, diabetes and osteoporosis.
+- Dairy’s unique combination of nutrients plays key roles in preventing heart disease, obesity, high blood pressure, diabetes and osteoporosis.
 Dairy is important for building strong bones and teeth.

 - When planning meals, choose milk, cheese and yogurt, all of which are excellent sources of calcium, vitamin D and potassium to help fuel your body.

-- Fortunately, people who are sensitive to lactose can consume dairy foods that are lactose-reduced or lactose-free.
+- People who are sensitive to lactose can consume dairy foods that are lactose-reduced or lactose-free.

 On the Farm: